-to the World Construction Forum 2019
+Dear engineers, participants of the World Construction Forum 2019

-Executive Vice-President of the World Federation of Engineering Organizations (WFEO)
+The World Federation of Engineering Organisations

 Slovenia is coiled up by mountains, surrounded by Austria, Italy, Hungary and the Adriatic Sea on the one side, and Croatia on the other, this Central European country of two million inhabitants, which is only half the size of Switzerland, surprises most first-time visitors with the array of its landscapes and the rich cultural heritage.
 Slovenia has joined the European Union in 2004 and introduced the Euro as its official currency in January 2007.
 The same year, Slovenia also joined the Schengen Zone.